 2. Contact form

 Our website contains a contact form which you can use to send us messages.
 The transfer of your personal data in these messages is encrypted.
 All data fields designated as mandatory fields are required to process your request.
 Your request cannot be processed if you do not provide all the necessary information.
 The disclosure of other personal data is voluntary.
 Alternatively, you can send us a message via the contact email address.
+We process the data for the purpose of responding to your request.

 3. White Paper